 - Microsoft discloses an example of remedy below the first tier.
 It states that one of its suppliers “made substantial efforts to establish the sub-tier supplier management system in FY20, supported by site visits from [its] team and additional capability building.”
 It states that this supplier identified two forced labour non-conformances and required their lower tier suppliers to repay $216,000 to 104 workers.

 - Companies from other sectors have demonstrated financial support for suppliers providing remediation to workers.
 For example, the apparel company Brooks shared the cost of recruitment fee reimbursement with a supplier factory.

 The OECD Due Diligence Guidance for Responsible Business Conduct state that the companies should “seek to assess the level of satisfaction of those who have raised complaints with the process provided and its outcome(s).”

-In an allegation regarding HP’s, HP, Western Digital’s, and Seagate Products’ supply chains, workers expressed some satisfaction with the remedy, which included direct hiring and the return of passports.
+- In an allegation regarding the supply chains of HP, Western Digital, and Seagate Products, workers expressed some satisfaction with the remedy, which included direct hiring and the return of passports.